9 mins ago

 - to invite you to seminars and workshops on legal topics or to charity and/or corporate hospitality events we are organising.
 You will only receive these invites if you have opted in to receive them.
 You may opt out at any time simply by telling us that you wish to.
 The basis for this processing is consent.

-- Information we collect about you.
-We will use this information to carry out our obligations under our Terms and Conditions and to provide you with the information that you request from us.
+Information we collect about you.
+We will use this information to carry out our obligations under our Terms and Conditions and to provide you with the legal services or the information that you request from us.
 The basis of our processing is our contractual relationship.

 The retention period is described as below: